devpi/devpi/doc/index.rst

   After an initial cache-fill it can work off-line and will re-synchronize when you get online again.

-- **uploading and staging**: upload ``setup.py``-style packages to a private index.
-Test your uploaded release files and, when ready, push them verbatim from one internal index to another (staging).
+- **uploading, testing and staging**: upload Python archives and documentation to private indexes.
+Trigger testing of your uploaded release files with tox_ and record them with each release file.
+When ready push your successfully tested release files and documentation to another index (staging).
+You can also push a release to an external index such as https://pypi.python.org .

-  You can configure on a per-index basis who can upload.
-Special "push" syntax is available for pushing a release and its files from an internal to an external index (such as https://pypi.python.org ), dramatically reducing the risk of release accidents.
+- **index inheritance**: Each index can inherit packages from another index, including the pypi cache ``root/pypi``.
+This allows to have development indexes that also contain all releases from a production index.
+All privately uploaded packages will by default inhibit lookups from pypi, allowing to stay safe from an attacker who could otherwise upload malicious release files to the public PyPI index.

-- **index inheritance**: configure an index to transparently include all releases/packages from one or more internal base indices.
+- **web interface and search**: (New with 2.0) By installing the :doc:`web` plugin package you can navigate indexes and search through release metadata and documentation.

-  For example, you can install internal or development packages from your own internal index; if that index inherits from the internal read-only ``root/pypi`` pypi.python.org-caching index, all your pypi-dependencies will resolve correctly.
+- **replication**: Keep one or more real-time :doc:`replica` to speed up access and to distribute the devpi system across your organsiation.

-- **test recording**: devpi can run tests via tox_ and attach test results to a specific release file.
-Inspect test results on a per-release file basis before you decide to push it to an external index.
+- **importing/exporting**: To upgrade to a newer version, devpi-server supports exporting server state from an old version and importing that from a new devpi-server version.

-- **Jenkins integration**: You can :ref:`easily set a per-index Jenkins trigger <jenkins integration>` for automatically tox-testing any uploaded release file and query releases for their test results.
+- **Jenkins integration**: You can :ref:`set a per-index Jenkins trigger <jenkins integration>` for automatically tox-testing any uploaded release file and query releases for their test results.

-To learn more checkout our quickstart and other docs.
+To learn more, checkout our quickstart and other docs.

 .. _label_quickstart_section: